Akimon85/msds434-project/README.md

 ### Northwestern MSDS434 - Analytics Application Engineering - Term Project
 ### Akira Noda - Spring 2022

 This project was created to demonstrate proficiency with creating and deploying machine learning applications in the cloud.
-The program was written primarily in python and does the following:
+The program was written primarily in python and peforms the following tasks:

-1.Retrieve a dataset from Kaggled servers, processes it in python, and uploads it to Google BigQuery.
+1.Retrieve a dataset from competition dataset from Kaggle servers, processes it in python, and uploads it to Google BigQuery.

 2.Trains and evaluate a logistic regression classification model using Google BigQuery ML and make predications.